-Maria Artunduaga is the CEO and founder of Respira Labs, a successful startup aimed at providing low-cost, at-home diagnostics for dangerous respiratory conditions.
+Maria Artunduaga is the CEO and founder of Samay, a successful startup aimed at providing low-cost, at-home diagnostics for dangerous respiratory conditions.

 At age 34, Maria Artunduaga took a leap of faith.
 Ambitious and focused, she was studying plastic surgery — a highly competitive specialty — at University of Chicago Medicine, on track to become a reconstructive plastic surgeon for children.

 Then, back home in her native Colombia, Artunduaga’s beloved grandmother, Sylvia, died.

 The cause of death was chronic obstructive pulmonary disease, or COPD, a condition involving constriction of the airways and difficulty breathing.
 Artunduaga and her family, many of whom are physicians, were devastated — and exasperated.
 “It was extremely frustrating and disappointing that nowhere in the world can respiratory patients monitor their lung function when they are outside of a hospital,” she said.

 So, Artunduaga made a radical decision.
 She abandoned her burgeoning career in clinical medicine to start a company centered on a solution for the problem that took her grandmother’s life.
 As an ambitious Latina, she says, she wasn’t willing to wait for another generation.
 “Probably because I have a very surgeon-like mentality, and I like solutions that are quick, I just decided to leave everything.
 I was like, ‘It’s now or never.”